 The impact is already evident in another area of the data.
 Emigration was also high last year at just under 70,000, with 34,700 of these being Irish citizens.
 We can only speculate, but it seems fair to conclude that many of these left because of the housing crisis.

-The prevalence of those from younger age group also probably reflects a decision by some to spend a few years overseas before returning.
-A significant number of Irish people – around 30,000 – returned during the year, presumably in most cases to take up jobs here.
+The prevalence of those from the younger age group also probably reflects a decision by some to spend a few years overseas before returning.
+A significant number of Irish people – about 30,000 – returned during the year, presumably in most cases to take up jobs here.
 So there was a net outflow of 4,700 Irish citizens.

 So far, despite a lack of progress on the vital area of housing in particular, immigration has continued, clearly driven by tens of thousands coming here to work – many in well-paid jobs giving them access to housing – as well as the influx of refugees from Ukraine and asylum seekers from other countries.
 But if houses and the associated infrastructure are not delivered, will economic growth slow and the rise of the population taper off?
 Possibly.

-However the recent Davy note had an interesting perspective, saying that while forecasts often predict a fall in net migration (the balance between immigration and emigration) over time due to capacity constraints “we have a different outlook.”
+However the recent Davy note had an interesting perspective, saying that while forecasts often predict a fall in net migration (the balance between immigration and emigration) over time due to capacity constraints “we have a different outlook”.

-Immigration has been trending upwards for well over a decade, it says and “rather than cyclical factors which likely explained increases until about 2016, the trend in more recent years could represent a structural change due to factors like Brexit, wars and climate change.”
+Immigration has been trending upwards for well over a decade, it says and “rather than cyclical factors which likely explained increases until about 2016, the trend in more recent years could represent a structural change due to factors like Brexit, wars and climate change”.

-For this reason, the brokers believe, population growth will remain buoyant as the strong economy continues to attract more people to work here – and in turn as Organisation for Economic Co-operation and Development (OECD) research showing participation rates of migrants in the labour market are high this should help support tax revenues.
+For this reason, the brokers believe, population growth will remain buoyant as the strong economy continues to attract more people to work here – and in turn as Organisation for Economic Co-operation and Development research showing participation rates of migrants in the labour market are high, this should help support tax revenues.

 If this is the case, it raises even more fundamental questions about national planning and indicates the need for a much higher level of State investment on a prolonged basis.